-The theatrical smorgasbord that is the SHAW festival continues this summer in the historic town of Niagara on the Lake.
-The next performance we saw during our July visit was the SHAW version of Pygmalion.
-Perhaps George Bernard Shaw’s most iconic and popular play, we attended the talk beforehand which gave some explanation to the modern twist on the story taken by this production.
+The theatrical smorgasbord that is the SHAW festival continued in the historic town of Niagara on the Lake.
+The SHAW version of Pygmalion was up next.
+Perhaps George Bernard Shaw’s most iconic and popular play.
+The talk beforehand gave some explanation to the modern twist on the story taken by this production.

 |Things are looking rosy!|

 In days gone by, your accent very much determined your class.
 Accentism – which judges someone by how they speak, although less prevalent today, is still alive and well.